Xomega-Net/Xomega.Docs/docs/tutorial/3-details/1-child-list.md

 ## Overview of updates

-You will notice that the fields, for which we have defined static and dynamic enumerations in the model, such as *Status*, *Sales Person* and the *Sales Territory* already have drop-down list controls for selecting a value, which display a user-friendly name, as highlighted in green below.
+You will notice that the fields, for which we have defined static and dynamic enumerations in the model, such as *Status*, *Sales Person*, and the *Sales Territory* already have drop-down list controls for selecting a value, which displays a user-friendly name, as highlighted in green below.

 ![Details TODO](img1/details-todo.png)

-We will start improving the *Sales Order* details screen by updating the child table with the order line items, which shows the products ordered, their quantities and prices.
+We will start improving the *Sales Order* details screen by updating the child table with the order line items, which shows the products ordered, their quantities, and prices.
 Looking at the current table, the following updates come to mind.
-1. Display *Product* using product name as the first column, which will have a link to the line item details, and move the *Carrier Tracking Number* to the end.
+1. Display the *Product* using the product name as the first column, which will have a link to the line item details, and move the *Carrier Tracking Number* to the end.
 1. Display the *Special Offer* using its description instead of the internal ID.
 1. Remove *Rowguid* and *Modified Date* internal columns
-1. Display *Unit Price Discount* as percentage, and the *Line Total* in the currency format.
+1. Display the *Unit Price Discount* as a percentage, and the *Line Total* in the currency format.

 ## Product enumeration

-We will turn the list of products into a dynamic enumeration, since it does not change very often, and is not too large, so it can be cached.
-Make sure that you set the `Make Key Type Enumerated` property of the * Read Enum Operation* generator to `True`, so that it would automatically configure the key type.
+We will turn the list of products into a dynamic enumeration, since it does not change very often and is not too large, so it can be cached.
+Make sure that you set the `Make Key Type Enumerated` property of the * Read Enum Operation* generator to `True` so that it would automatically configure the key type.
 Next, open up the `product.xom` file in the model, and run that generator on that file, as shown below.

 ![Product gen enum](img1/product-gen-enum.png)